 Renaissance and Reformation

-After chipping away for three years at a 17-foot block of marble, Michelangelo Buonarroti finished his famous statue of Biblical King David in 1504.
-The small but influential city of Florence, Italy had commissioned Michelangelo for it.
+After chipping away for three years at a 17 foot block of marble, Michelangelo Buonarroti finished his famous statue of biblical King David in 1504.
+(This is the one where a naked David stares over his left shoulder at his opponent like a Roman god, you know the one?)
+The small but influential city of Florence, Italy, commissioned Michelangelo for the statue.
 By then Florence was the acknowledged capital of the Renaissance.
-Almost exactly 1,000 kilometers (621 miles) due north is the small but historically influential town of Wittenberg, Germany.
-It was here just a few years later that a young Catholic school teacher named Martin Luther posted statements about what he believed should be human beings’ relationship to each other and to God.
-In the end both these fellows set in motion revolutionary new standards, but the milieu (the socio-political culture) of central ‘Germania’ and ‘Italia’ in which they arose is important to understand.
-What was at the heart of the Renaissance and Reformation era from which these two drew inspiration, and how consequential were these two movements?
-Through a selection of primary documents, artwork, two feature length films, and four scholarly essays, this course will seek to penetrate both of these connected contemporaneous movements and measure their worth for us today.
+Almost exactly 1,000 kilometers due north is the small but historically influential town of Wittenberg, Germany.
+It was here just a few months later that a young Roman Catholic school teacher named Martin Luther posted a set of statements about what he believed should be human beings’ relationship to each other and to God.
+In the end both these fellows set in motion revolutionary new standards and were part of larger rebellious movements.
+What was the milieu (the socio-political culture) of central ‘Germania’ and ‘Italia’ in which they arose?
+And how were their ideas at the heart of the Renaissance and Reformation era?
+Through a selection of primary documents, art work, films, and scholarly essays, this course will seek to explore and connect two contemporaneous movements in European history and measure their worth for us today.

 We believe that an Independent Study, under the guidance of a faculty member, can offer certain students a unique opportunity to pursue academic and/or artistic interests that our program does not specifically satisfy.
 Such work requires initiative, commitment, focused energy, and a prior engagement and familiarity with the subject.
 Students who demonstrate these qualities may apply to do an Independent Study.